+35725368683

 Key takeaways

-• According to Cyprus Law Regulating the Property Relations of the Spouses of 1991 (No 232/1991), the only property to be divided is property one spouse got after the marriage or on the expectation of marriage.
+• According to the Cyprus Law Regulating the Property Relations of the Spouses of 1991 (No 232/1991), the only property to be divided is property one spouse got after the marriage or on the expectation of marriage.

 Applicable legislation, court, and definitions